What Are the Common Issues That Delay IRCC Processing?

 Unusual medical results trigger additional testing requests.

-How to Respond to IRCC Requests Through the Portal
+How Do You Respond to IRCC Requests Through the Portal?

 When IRCC requests additional information, you'll see it immediately after IRCC log in.
 Here's how to respond effectively: